lokesh/lokesh-dhakar/src/posts/color-thief.md

 <pre><code class="prism language-js line-numbers">myImage = $('#myImage');
 dominantColor = getDominantColor(myImage);

-paletteArray = createPalette(myImage, 10); // 2nd argument sets # of colors in palette
+// 2nd argument sets num of colors in palette paletteArray = createPalette(myImage, 10);
 </code></pre>

 Grab the code and read more on usage on [Github][4].
 Dig through the code as well.